 - Great Wall visit at Mutianyu including cable car rides.

 - Impression Lijiang live performance show.

 - Day hike at Longji terraced rice fields.

 - and so much more…

-- Traditional face mask changing performance with dinner in Chengdu.
+- Traditional face mask changing performance in Chengdu.

 - Half-day Jewish heritage tour in Shanghai.